openvswitch/ovs/Documentation/intro/install/general.rst

   If libcap-ng is installed, then Open vSwitch will automatically build with support for it.

-- Python 2.7.
+- Python 3.4 or later.
 You must also have the Python ``six`` library version 1.4.0 or later.

 - Unbound library, from http://www.unbound.net, is optional but recommended if you want to enable ovs-vswitchd and other utilities to use DNS names when